Faith And Coping With Chronic Illness: Why Hasn't God Healed Me?

 • You will receive an eternal reward for your present suffering (James 1:12).

-Living with a chronic illness is hard.
+Coping with chronic illness is hard.
 But when you lack a loving support system, it’s even more challenging.
 Maybe your parents don’t believe you’re really sick, or your spouse doubts that you could be “in that much pain.”

 In these moments, it’s tempting to lash out.
 You’ve been hurt, and you want to respond with the same carelessness or malice.
 But consider this: you’re standing at a beautiful crossroads.
 It’s the one between “they deserve this” and “this person is precious to my Heavenly Father.”